-- An understanding of program administration and the processes of conceptualization, design, implementation, monitoring and evaluation. - The development of a toolset for collecting, organizing, analyzing and applying data to address challenges. - An ability to apply communication, leadership, social learning, adaptive management, and administration skills across cultural contexts and at local, national and regional levels.
+- An understanding of program administration and the processes of conceptualization, design, implementation, monitoring and evaluation.

+- The development of a toolset for collecting, organizing, analyzing and applying data to address challenges. - An ability to apply communication, leadership, social learning, adaptive management, and administration skills across cultural contexts and at local, national and regional levels.

-Early on it was recognized that effective development practitioners must possess a combination of complementary attributes: knowledge and understanding of essential content areas; must be capable of carrying out specific skills (competencies); and must conduct themselves in a professional way, reflecting among other aspects, an awareness of issues of ethics and appropriate attitude.
-Student Learning Outcomes (SLOs) Assessment Measures were developed for the UF MPD and SDP certificate, conveying in a concise way program expectations regarding outcomes related to knowledge, skills and professional behavior (see MDP Program Manual 2014-15).
-Later, the prior document was prepared entitled "MDP Program Expectations from the Perspective of Student Learning Outcomes" which discusses considerations behind the SLOs and the importance of their overall integration in the development practitioner.
+Early on it was recognized that effective development practitioners must possess a combination of complementary attributes: knowledge and understanding of essential content areas; capacity to carry out specific skills (competencies); and ability to conduct themselves in a professional way, reflecting among other aspects an awareness of issues of ethics and appropriate attitude.
+Student Learning Outcomes (SLOs) assessment measures were developed for the UF MPD and SDP certificate, conveying in a concise way program expectations regarding outcomes related to knowledge, skills and professional behavior (see above).
+A later document, "MDP Program Expectations from the Perspective of Student Learning Outcomes" (incorporated above), discusses considerations behind the SLOs and the importance of their overall integration in the development practitioner.
 Since 2014 this document has been discussed with incoming students to foster a shared understanding of program expectations.